-1. About Us Financial highlights.....
-4 Letter from the CEO .....
-5 Bank Norwegian - our story .....
-6 Important events 2018.....
-7 Our customers .....
-13 Our employees .....
-15 2.
-Responsibility Guidelines for Corporate Social Responsibility ......
-18 Responsible lending ......
-19 Customer privacy .....
-19 Financial crime ......
-20 New regulatory framework for the bank ......
-20 A sustainable business .....
-21 Responsible investments and human rights......
-21 3.
-Management and results Presentation of management ......
-23 Presentation of the Board of Directors ......
-25 The work of the Board of Directors in 2018......
-27 Director's Report 2018 - NFH Group ......
-36 Annual accounts ......
-43 banknorwegian?
+• About Us Financial highlights 2

+Letter from the CEO

+Bank Norwegian - our story

+Important events 2018

+About the share

+Our products

+Our customers

+Our employees

+) Beeneneihilite Cuidalinas far Carravata Casial Bassansibility 40

+2. Responsibility Guidelines for Corporate Social Responsibility

+Responsible lending

+Customer privacy

+Financial crime

+New regulatory framework for the bank

+A sustainable business 21

+Responsible investments and human rights 21

+3. Management and results Presentation of management 23

+3 Presentation of the Board of Directors

+The work of the Board of Directors in 2018

+Corporate governance

+Director's Report 2018 - NFH Group

+Annual accounts

+Statement

+Auditor's report

+· ····· -